-www.monitair.co.uk

-Monitair Chevron 2

-Installation and Setup

 Principle of Operation

-The Chevron operates by monitoring the static pressure in the extract duct.
+The Chevron is programmed to monitor the static pressure in the extract duct (if you are using the Chevron with a Spray Booth please see our guide on 'Setting up for a Spray Booth' available on our website).
 The sample tube from the unit is fitted to the duct, close to the point of extract, using an extended grommet or tapped hosetail.
 Firstly, the local exhaust system (LEV) is set up to ensure a safe working environment, using dampers, fan speed controllers and bypasses.
 This process is continued until every extract point in the system is working safely and within the guidelines for the material being extracted.
 The calibration mode is then selected on the Chevron airflow indicator, using a simple magnetic actuator.
 This 'normalises' the Chevron to the conditions now observed, and continuous periodic monitoring commences.
 The Chevron measures negative pressures in the range of -50 to -6000 Pascals.
 The duct pressure is sampled every 5 seconds, and the display updated accordingly.